 - Coconut Cloud creamer

-By combining a dairy-free milk with vegan hot cocoa, you can create a delicious and creamy cup of vegan hot chocolate that's suited for vegans and non-vegans alike.Â
+By combining a dairy-free milk with vegan hot cocoa, you may create a delicious and creamy cup of vegan hot chocolate that's suited for vegans and non-vegans alike.Â

 You may even consider a dairy-free chocolate milk to make for an ultra-rich beverage that does double duty as dessert.Â

 There are many ways to make your warm, vegan hot chocolate an even healthier treat.
-For example, adding in flavorings like cinnamon, peppermint, and vanilla can have benefits, while adding in supplements like flavored protein powder can have benefits, too.Â
+For example, adding in flavorings like cinnamon, peppermint, and vanilla may have advantages, while adding in supplements like flavored protein powder may have a plus side, too.Â

 Bonus: Vegan Vs. Dairy-Free: What's the Difference?